-A restaurant on a Friday night can be a happening place.
-Friends are meeting up, families are spending time together, and people are hanging out.
-That was the general feel of the restaurant I recently found myself at…except for one table that stood out to me.
+A restaurant on a Friday night is be a happening place.
+Friends are meeting up, families are spending time together, people are hanging out.
+At least usually.
+Sometimes, however, a rectangular piece of technology gets in the way.

-A mom and her teenage daughter sat down at the table right near mine.
-However, instead of engaging in conversation, they immediately got on their phones.
+The other night I was at a restaurant and a mom and her teenage daughter sat down near me.
+However, instead of engaging in conversation, they immediately got out their phones.
 They began staring and scrolling.
 Eventually, the dad and son joined the table, but unfortunately not much changed.
-There was a little bit of conversation exchanged—but mostly, everyone was either staring at a phone screen or a nearby TV screen.
+There was a little bit of conversation exchanged—but mostly, everyone was either staring at a phone or a nearby TV.
 Even when it appeared one person might be ready to converse, no one was there to interact with.
 I mean, there were people “there,” but no one was really there.

 It was a sad sight.